CARS

 Who can join the coalition?

 CARS is open to everyone harmed by the rule — vehicle owners, dealers, lenders and lienholders, the auto insurance industry, repair facilities, title companies, county tax assessors, and working families.
-Membership terms are governed by the Coalition Agreement.
+Joining is free, and participation terms are governed by the CARS Coalition Agreement.

 Can I settle on my own terms?